 - How aware of similar products your customers are,

 - How customers are to make a purchase, and

 Now that you have the foundation of consumer input established, what’s next?
 It’s time to develop your idea.

 You’ve pored over your customers’ input.
 You’ve fleshed out your idea – and it’s taking real form!
 You know it satisfied a real need in your market, and you’ve decided you can build it.
 So what’s next?

-You need to build a business case for your idea.
-This might sound intimidating, but we promise, it’s less scary than it sounds.
+It would be best if you built a business case for your idea.
+This might sound intimidating, but we promise it’s less scary than it sounds.